-The 341st Operations Group, activated 1 Sept., 1 1991, is made up of more than 500 operators, administrators, helicopter aircrews, chefs, facility managers and support personnel.
+The 341st Operations Group, activated 1 Sept., 1 1991, is made up of more than 400 operators, administrators, chefs, facility managers and support personnel.
 Together, they ensure the readiness of 15 missile alert facilities and 150 Minuteman III intercontinental ballistic missiles spread across a 13,800-square mile missile complex; the largest such complex in the western hemisphere.
 The group is composed of three missile squadrons, an operations support squadron, a helicopter squadron, and a standardization and evaluation division.
 Maintaining proficiency for the critical and sensitive mission is of the utmost importance.
 The ICBM combat crews spend more than 20 hours in training with more than 200 hours in the field each month.

-Each of the operations group's three missile squadrons is responsible for five Missile Alert Facilities and 50 Minuteman III ICBMs.
+Each of the operations group's three missile squadrons is responsible for five missile alert facilities and 50 Minuteman III ICBMs.
 The 10th, 12th and 490th Missile Squadrons are our fighting units.
 Each squadron has five missile combat crews on alert duty, 24 hours a day, every day, with the support of facility managers and chefs, and security forces from the 341st Security Forces Group.

 10th Missile Squadron